VimalvDev/Frontend-Lab/00-Notes/JavaScript/01-JS_Introduction.md

 When JS code is executed in the browser, it passes through:

 1. **Browser**
-   - The platform where the javaScript code runs (chrome, firefox etc)
+   - The platform where the JavaScript code runs (chrome, firefox etc)
    - It contains the **JavaScript Engine**
 2. **JavaScript Engine**
    - A program inside the browser (eg V8 in Chrome) that: